boazsegev/plezi/README.md

 ## What does Plezi have to offer?

-Plezi is a Rack based framework with support for native (server side implemented) Websocket.
+Plezi is a Rack based framework with support for native (server side implemented) Websockets.

 Plezi will provide the following features over plain Rack: